 Compliance with the appropriate Food Safety practices and procedures can only be confirmed through audits performed by a qualified, independent auditor.
 As with documentation, if it cannot be audited, there cannot be compliance.

-We take pride in our growers, retailers, and customers, knowing the security of our fruits & vegetables meet the food safety standards of tomorrow, today.
+We take pride in our growers, retailers, and customers, knowing the security of our fruits & vegetables meets the food safety standards of tomorrow, today.